mducharm/CodeLouisville_GitExercise/README.md

 ### Create a branch

 We create *branches* to group related changes.
+Run the command below to create a new branch called `add-greeting` and immediately switch to it.

 ```powershell
 git checkout -b add-greeting
 ```

+To view other commands for managing branches, run `git branch -h`.

 ### Make a commit